Research group says UC Browser, owned by Alibaba, found to leak data

 “By leaking a large volume of fine-grained data points to multiple network operators, the UC Browser app is increasing the risks to its users that such data may be used against them by authorities, criminals, or other third parties,” it said.

-Alibaba acquired UCWeb last June, in what was at the time the biggest merger in Chinese internet history.
+Alibaba fully acquired UCWeb last June, in what was at the time the biggest merger in Chinese internet history.
+(Reporting by John Ruwitch; Editing by Ruth Pitchford)